top of page

 The following freedom of movement rights exist:

-• Freedom of movement: freedom of movement for all European citizens within the EU (Article 45 et seq.
+• Freedom of movement: freedom of movement of all European citizens within the EU (Article 45 et seq.
 TFEU/ex-Article 39 et seq.
 EC Treaty),

-• Freedom of movement for workers: the right of all workers to work within the EU and to travel to another country to work and to live there (Articles 45 - 48 TFEU, ex-Articles 39 - 42 EC),
+• Freedom of movement for workers: the right of all workers to work within the EU and to travel and reside in another country for work purposes (Articles 45 - 48 TFEU, ex-Articles 39 - 42 EC),

 • Freedom of establishment: right to settle in other states and to set up a business there (Article 49 et seq.
 TFEU/ex-Article 43 et seq.
 EC Treaty),

-• Freedom to provide services: Right to provide services (active freedom to provide services) or to receive services (passive freedom to provide services) in other EU countries (Articles 56 - 62 TFEU, ex-Articles 49 - 55 EC Treaty),
+• Freedom to provide services: Right to provide services (active freedom to provide services) or to receive services (passive freedom to provide services) in other EU countries (Articles 56 - 62 TFEU, ex-Articles 49 - 55 EC),

 • free movement of capital and payments (Articles 63 - 66 TFEU; ex-Articles 56 - 59 EC).